hashicorp/terraform-provider-aws/website/docs/r/s3control_access_grants_location.html.markdown

 Provides a resource to manage an S3 Access Grants location.
 A location is an S3 resource (bucket or prefix) in a permission grant that the grantee can access.
+The S3 data must be in the same Region as your S3 Access Grants instance.
+When you register a location, you must include the IAM role that has permission to manage the S3 location that you are registering.

 ## Example Usage